NishanthJKumar/NishanthJKumar.github.io/_fiction_writings/the-wave.md

 ---

 Author's Note: This story was heavily inspired by Andy Weir's ['The Egg'](http://www.galactanet.com/oneoff/theegg_mod.html).
-Many thanks to Ryan Adell and Shreya Chowdhary for feedback on earlier drafts.
+Many thanks to Ryan Adell and Shreya Chowdhary for feedback on earlier drafts of this work.
 {: style="text-align: center;font-size: 90%"}